By Darlene Stott

-Fortunately, the answer is no, as the HSV-1 and HSV-2 viruses are able to live and reproduce in humans only.
+Canines cannot get the herpes virus seen in people.
+Fortunately, the HSV-1 and HSV-2 viruses are able to live and reproduce in humans only.
 That said, there is a strain of the disease that is specific to dogs and, like their cousins, it is not transmissible between species either.
+However, the canine herpes virus is very dangerous to unborn and newborn puppies.

 The canine herpes virus can be much more dangerous to the host animal than the human-specific variations of the disease, meaning that prompt treatment is essential.
 This is especially true for younger animals, as the virus is currently one of the main causes of death for pups that have only recently been born.
 The main symptoms that infected animals will exhibit are visible weakness and distress, as the dog becomes disorientated and starts to experience gastrointestinal discomfort, which is often accompanied by pale-looking stools.
 Additionally, it would not be uncommon for you to observe discharge of lots of mucus from the nose, or even bleeding.
 Puppies will often refuse to feed, which can quickly lead to a deterioration of their condition and oftentimes death.
 When handling the dog, you may also detect a significantly lower body temperature than normal.